dhoconno/reporter/README.md

 Based on a spot check of NIH RePORTER web captures in the [Internet Archive Wayback Machine](https://web.archive.org/web/20241206064251/https://reporter.nih.gov/) data is refreshed on Sundays.
 Therefore, I only plot grants through the start of the current week.
 For example, as I write this on February 14, 2025 (happy ❤️ day!) only data through February 10, 2025 is shown.

+## Now with 100% more federal register
+Under the [Federal Advisory Committee Act](https://www.gsa.gov/policy-regulations/policy/federal-advisory-committee-management/legislation-and-regulations/federal-advisory-committee-act) study sections that review NIH grants need to be announced in the [Federal Register](https://www.federalregister.gov) at least 15 days before the study section meets.
+I parsed the meetings from Federal Register notices and created plots comparing the current year to the previous nine years.

 ## Notes and caveats
 - There may be delays between award notices sent to investigators and their appearance in RePORTER, so that may introduce artifactual lag for the most recent days.
 - I am not an expert on NIH RePORTER and rely on `award_notice_date` as an indicator.
 There may be subtleties to how RePORTER works that distort these results.